 You must know your current passcode to change it.
-If you forget your passcode, you must reset the Garmin Pay feature for your Instinct 2 watch, create a new passcode, and reenter your card information.
+If you forget your passcode, you must reset the Garmin Pay feature for your Instinct 3 watch, create a new passcode, and reenter your card information.

-- 1 From the Instinct 2 device page in the Garmin Connect app, select Garmin Pay > Change Passcode. - 2 Follow the on-screen instructions.
+- 1 From the Garmin Connect app, select •••.

+- 2 Select Garmin Pay > Change Passcode.

+- 3 Follow the on-screen instructions.

-The next time you pay using your Instinct 2 watch, you must enter the new passcode.
+The next time you pay using your Instinct 3 watch, you must enter the new passcode.